The Ordinary: Viral TikTok Skincare with Over 1.8M Followers

 Kilner also mentioned that instead of featuring models in their campaigns or on social media, The Ordinary uses its own employees.
 She believes this approach reflects their diverse and passionate fan base who are united by their love for skincare and being, fundamentally, just human beings.

-The brand’s educational approach, focusing on the science behind skincare, has empowered consumers to make informed choices, fostering trust and loyalty.
+The brand's educational approach, focusing on the science behind skincare, has helped consumers make informed choices, fostering trust and loyalty.

-The brand offers comprehensive product descriptions, lists of ingredients, and explanations of their functions.
-This informative approach empowers customers to make well-informed decisions and better understand their skincare needs.
+The brand offers detailed product descriptions, lists of ingredients, and explanations of their functions.
+This informative approach helps customers make well-informed decisions and better understand their skincare needs.

 2.1.5 Tailored skincare regimens